BlockchainCommons/Learning-Bitcoin-from-the-Command-Line/19_3_Closing_a_Channel.md

 #### Force Close

-In this case of a force close, only one participant is online or the participants disagree on the final state of the channel.
+In the case of a force close, only one participant is online or the participants disagree on the final state of the channel.
 In this situation, one peer can perform an unilateral close of the channel without the cooperation of the other node.
 It's performed by broadcasting a commitment transaction that commits to a previous channel state that both parties have agreed upon.
 This commitment transaction contains the channel state divided in two parts: the balance for each participant and all the pending payments (HTLCs).

-To perform this kind of close you must specify an `unilateraltimeout` argument.
+To perform this kind of close, you must specify an `unilateraltimeout` argument.
 If this value is not zero, the close command will unilaterally close the channel when that number of seconds is reached:
 ```
-c$ lightning-cli --network=testnet close $NODEIDREMOTE 60
+c$ lightning-cli --network=testnet close $newidremote 60
 {
    "tx": "0200000001a1091f727e6041cc93fead2ea46b8402133f53e6ab89ab106b49638c11f27cba00000000006a40aa8001df85010000000000160014d22818913daf3b4f86e0bcb302a5a812d1ef6b91c6772d20",
    "txid": "02cc4c647eb3e06f37fcbde39871ebae4333b7581954ea86b27b85ced6a5c4f7",